-Your knee joint is where the thighbone fits neatly onto the shinbone.
-Your patellofemoral joint is where the kneecap glides on the thighbone.
-These bony surfaces are covered by smooth, hard cartilage.
-A cartilage defect or flap can cause your knee to have a painful catch or click, which can limit knee motion and make it hard to walk.
+Your knee joint, where the thighbone fits neatly onto the shinbone, and your patellofemoral joint, where the kneecap glides on the thighbone, are covered by smooth, hard cartilage.
+A cartilage defect or flap can cause your knee to have a painful catch or click, limiting knee motion and making it hard to walk.

-A damaged hard-cartilage flap can catch and damage the remaining healthy tissue in your knee.
-If the defect is relatively small, it can sometimes be smoothed and polished with gentle motion exercises, like using an exercise bike with no resistance.
-For severe hard-cartilage damage, surgery may be required.
+A damaged hard-cartilage flap can catch and damage remaining healthy knee tissue.
+Relatively small defects can sometimes be smoothed and polished with gentle motion exercises, like using an exercise bike with no resistance.
+Surgery may be required for severe hard-cartilage damage, .

-A knee chondroplasty is an arthroscopic procedure to smooth damaged hard cartilage.
-A surgical instrument removes fraying or flapped hard cartilage and smooths remaining tissue.
+A knee chondroplasty uses an arthroscope to remove fraying or flapped hard cartilage and smooth remaining tissue.
 You are often placed on crutches after this procedure, and can wean from them at your own pace.
 Your surgeon will detail your post-surgery restrictions.

 ACL Tears and Autograft vs. Allograft Reconstructions

 The thighbone and shinbone are stacked on top of each other and held together with tendons and ligaments.
 The anterior cruciate ligament (ACL) maintains knee stability by preventing the shinbone from moving forward in relation to the thighbone.
-Motions like cutting and twisting place big demands on the ligament, causing ACL tears.
+Cutting and twisting motions place big demands on the ligament, causing ACL tears.
 The ACL is one of a few ligaments in the body that does not repair itself; it must be surgically reconstructed for the knee to regain stability.

 An ACL reconstruction is an outpatient procedure done with a general anesthetic and a nerve block.
 This provides more initial pain relief after surgery.

 When you tear your ACL, one or both menisci are often damaged.
-These tissues are evaluated and repaired or cleaned up.
-The ACL is evaluated and the remnants of the ligament cleaned up.
+These tissues, along with the ACL, are evaluated and repaired or cleaned up.
 The notch in the end of the thighbone is sometimes widened to allow space for the new ligament.